Bus Driver Scheduling Problem

 A benchmark suite for the Bus Driver Scheduling Problem (BDSP), a combinatorial optimization problem from public-transport planning.
 The collection bundles 284 generated instances modelling Austrian collective-agreement and EU driving-time regulations, together with best known solutions, a Python validator, and reproducible algorithm results.

-Formal definition, objective, key constraints, terminology, and instance file format.
+- Problem reference — formal definition, objective, key constraints, terminology, and instance file format.

-JAIR 2025, ICAPS 2024, GECCO 2022, PATAT 2024 — papers underpinning the methods and data here.
+- Publications — JAIR 2025, ICAPS 2024, GECCO 2022, and PATAT 2024 — the papers behind the methods and data.

 How to Cite